SAP-archive/teched2023-XP287v/exercises/ex1/README.md

 2. In the navigation to the left, select `Home`.
 You will see a dashboard with hardly any content.
 The only thing you can see on the right is that one cloud provider account has been added for "Amazon Web Services".
 This is due to the fact that no SAP systems have been added for active management.
 3. Under "Configuration", select `Discovery Portal`.
 This section shows you the SAP systems which were discovered by SAP Landscape Management Cloud.
 In the table you can see which solutions are manageable.
 4. Use the `>` arrow at the left of a line item to expand the details of a system.
 You can find information about the application servers and the underlying system databases in that view.
-5. Selecting `...` at the right of a line item shows even more details of a system to the right.
+5. Selecting `>` at the right of a line item shows even more details of a system to the right.
 6. Now select all discovered systems whose name starts with a "P" to manage them with SAP Landscape Management Cloud.
 Use the checkboxes next to the "Name" column.
 7. Afterwards, select `Actions > Manage Systems` at the top right of the table.
-8. Click on the `+` next to the drop down of the new pop-up to create a System Group with the name "Production".
+8. Click on the `+` next to the drop-down of the new pop-up to create a system group with the name "Production".
-9. Afterwards, select that newly created System Group in the drop down list and select `Manage Systems`.
+9. Afterwards, select that newly created system group in the drop down list and select `Manage Systems`.

 The selected systems will disappear from the table after a short while.
-These systems are now elevated to the "managed" state within SAP Landscape Management Cloud and will be listed in the area "Managed Systems".
+Now these systems are elevated to the "managed" state within SAP Landscape Management Cloud and will be listed in the area "Managed Systems".

-Repeat steps 6 - 9 for all systems starting with the letter "A" by creating a System Group "QA" and for all systems starting with the letter "D" by creating a System Group "Development".
-Only two systems starting with "S" should remain in the list inside "Discovery Portal".
+Repeat steps 6 - 9 for all systems starting with the letter "A" by creating a system group "QA" and for all systems starting with the letter "D" by creating a system group "Development".

 ## Exercise 1.2 Elevate system management to "Advanced usage" for the full functionality